Description

 Boxed Texts

-It’s possible to make awesome text boxing in Dorico and Finale v27.
-In Dorico by setting by typing text combinations (These character combinations work on both operating systems: macOS and Windows.)
+It is possible to create beautiful boxed text in Dorico and Finale v27 by typing the following text combinations.
+These character combinations work on both operating systems: macOS and Windows.

 Text combination: {M—e—d—i—u—m— —S—w—i—n—g}